cf913/digitalm8/README.md

 # digitalm8

 > Digital8 PTest
-Simple UI using a Postman Collection API with the following endpoints:
+Simple UI using a Postman Collection API:
   * Login
   * Get all products
   * Get one product